-Tiwanaku (or Tiahuanaco) is believed to be the centre of a Pre-Inca civilisation, started by Aymara people from the Lake Titicaca basin in Peru and Bolivia over 2,000 years ago.
-It is a mysterious ruined city of very ancient origins, that arose about 600 BCE on the shores of Lake Titicaca; its waters are now about 20 kilometres away to the north.
+Tiwanaku (or Tiahuanaco) is the centre of a Pre-Inca civilisation, started by Aymara people from the Lake Titicaca basin in Peru and Bolivia over 2,000 years ago.
+It is a mysterious ruined city of very ancient origins that arose about 600 BCE on the shores of Lake Titicaca; its waters are now about 20 kilometres away to the north.

 Archaeologists have divided the history of Tiwanaku into five periods:

 The advent of Tiahuanaco civilisation to mid-5th-century BCE.
 Finds from this period include multicoloured pottery and human or animal effigies made of painted clay.